Associação Portuguesa de Desportos: 2025–: SAF project

 On 7 November 2024, an offer from a group of investors (Tauá Partners, Revee and XP Investimentos) was presented to Portuguesa's Council to purchase 80% of the club's Sociedade Anônima do Futebol project, which included an investment of R$ 1 billion to clear the club's debt and build a new arena in the place of the current Estádio do Canindé.
 The offer was approved by acclamation seven days later.

 In their first year as a SAF, Lusa avoided relegation in the 2025 Campeonato Paulista and had a disappointing finish in the 2025 Série D, being knocked out in the round of 32 by Mixto.
 As the club opted not to play in the Copa Paulista, their calendar year ended in early August.
+A better performance occurred in the 2026 Paulistão as the club finished fourth in the first stage but lost to Corinthians on penalties in te quarterfinals, but another disappointment came in the league, as they were knocked out in the round of 16 by Uberlândia.